 Drake’s Knoxville has emerged as one of the best places to watch the Super Bowl in Knoxville.
 “Come Play,” as they say.
 Last year Drake’s Super Sunday Dine + Dash Super Bowl promo saw patrons walk away with a $25 gift card for every $25 they spent on food on game day.
 Plus it was 1/2 off beer towers all day.

-Once the game participants are set, the Super Bowl LV MVP odds will be posted at TN sportsbooks.
+Odds are currently posted for Super Bowl LV MVP at TN sportsbooks.
 Like most futures markets, there isn’t likely to be an odds on favorite to win the Super Bowl MVP award outside of each team’s QB.

 A list of the last 10 Super Bowl MVP winners shows the winning quarterback will walk away with MVP more often than not:

 That means the odds of the starting QBs will likely be among the lowest available.
-It also means there will probably be a good price on a running back like Derrick Henry if the Tennessee Titans get to the Super Bowl.
+It also means there are usually some good prices available on running backs or wide receivers.

 Prop bets are where Super Bowl betting fun gets going, as you can bet on the games within the game—and even some outside of it.
 That usually means betting on teams and players to hit, or not hit, specific statistical milestones during the game.
 Of course, come Super Bowl Sunday, it can also mean betting on all kinds of unusual props surrounding the Super Bowl and Super Bowl festivities.